vidhu-psit/DataSciencePython/README.md

-# Data science portfolio by Vidhu
+# Data Science Portfolio by Vidhu
 This portfolio is a collection of jupyter notebooks and python scripts to expolore different machine learning algorithm, deep learning neural networks and clustering algorithms.
 Each folder is standalone project.

 # Machine Learning